-PGCE courses are the only postgraduate courses funded by the full ‘Student Finance’ system which provides assistance with paying tuition fees, a Maintenance Loan for living costs and certain other grants - outlined below - as well as extra support for Disabled Students.
+PGCE courses are the only postgraduate courses funded by the full ‘Student Finance’ system of Tuition Fees Loan, a Maintenance Loan for living costs and certain other grants - outlined below - as well as extra support for Disabled Students.
 Scottish students are funded through SAAS.

-New PGCE students in 2019 will need to apply to their national Student Finance office.
+New PGCE students in 2020 will need to apply to their national Student Finance office.
 There are separate offices depending on whether you live in England, Scotland, Wales, or Northern Ireland.
 Details are available at www.gov.uk/student-finance where you can also apply online or download the application (PN1).
-You should apply early – around March 2019 is the earliest – in order to be sure that you receive your funding at the start of the academic year in September 2019.
+You should apply early – around March 2020 is the earliest for September starters – in order to be sure that you receive your funding at the start of the academic year.
 We often advise PGCE students to apply on paper, as each year we tend to see teething problems with the online application system for PGCE funding.